digi-ron/AU-Falcon-SPUD-Project/Audio/HeadUnit/HeadUnit.md

 # Head Unit

-> NOTE: Information on this page is incomplete due to lack of information found in research.
+> Information on this page is incomplete due to lack of information found in research.
 Any information found is present, but may not assist with specifics such as plug connector housing part numbers and additional feature pinout information.
+{: .block-note}

 ## Main head unit connector plug